TheWizardsCode/Character-Dev/README.md

 ## Testing Character Unity Package

-The Character Unity Package is where all the action happens.
-The project is intended to be self documenting through demo scens, so get started in the `Wizards Code/Character AI/Character/Documentation` folder.
+The project is intended to be self documenting through demo scens, so get started in the `Assets/Wizards Code/Character AI/Character/Documentation` folder.
 Work through the 100+ scenes, then the 200+ and so on.

 Note this is an ever evolving project and you are working with development code.
 There is no guarantee that things will work as expected since we've not yet released an alpha stage, let alone a beta or production stage.
 This code is for the brave.
 We welcome your questions on [Discord](http://bit.ly/WizardsCodeDiscord) - better yet we welcome your contributions to make the code and documentation more valuable.